Last reviewed on 6th September 2023 by Martin Alexander (Mortgage Advisor)

 - Ground rent

-- Lease term (number of years left on the lease)
+- Lease term (number of years remaining)

-- Conditions on renewing and extending the lease
+- Conditions on renewing and extending

 Such conditions are important to pay attention to.
 Service charges can be very high and are payable in addition to other expenses such as mortgage payments and living costs.
 Ground rent can be an annual payment and isn’t usually a huge cost, but it’s still a cost nevertheless.